It’s cheaper than ever to start a blog.

-I’ve been using StudioPress themes for over five years.
+I’ve been using StudioPress themes for over six years.
 I recommend Genesis to everyone.

 In fact, you’re looking at a Genesis theme right now on this very site.
 (It’s a customized version of Authority Pro, in case you’re wondering.)

-StudioPress themes are easy to install and customize and are very search engine friendly.
-They’re my WordPress go-to.
+StudioPress themes are easy to install and customize and very search engine friendly.
+They’re my go-to WordPress theme.

 WordPress out of the box is just OK.
 This is where plugins come into play.

 There are literally thousands of WordPress plugins.
 In fact, I’ve developed a few myself.